pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 </tr>
 </table>

-## Changes Relevant to All Native iOS Apps
+## Changes relevant to all native iOS apps

 The following deprecated APIs have been removed.
 Follow these instructions to replace them: